 Just like how there are a lot of historical and traditional places to go to in Kamakura, there are also a lot of apartments and houses in the area that are designed in a traditional manner but with a touch of modern design and equipped with modern amenities.

 One place that KaguAruoo highly recommends is this 4LDK Kamakura House which is only 8 minutes away on foot from The Great Buddha.
 The house is also very near to other famous attractions like Hasedera Temple and Yuigamaha Beach.
 The house is also equipped with complete amenities that you will need during your stay.
 This is the perfect place to stay if you are traveling with friends or your family.

-Situated just 15 minutes away from Kamakura Station, this spacious and cozy 3LDK house can also be rented for a fixed-term lease.
+Situated just 15 minutes away from Kamakura Station, this 2bedroom traditional Japanese house can also be rented for a fixed-term lease.
 There are many temples near the house, including Houkokuji, the famous bamboo temple, which can be reached for a few minutes on foot.
-This traditional house has a living room, a dining room, and a bedroom on the 1st floor.
-There are also two tatami rooms on the 2nd floor for those who prefer to stay in a more traditional Japanese-styled room.
+You may also do some hiking behing the Enkakuji temple.
+This traditional house has a living room, a dining room, and two bedroom.
+A lovely patio is also waiting for you.
+The entire house interior is newly renovated.
 The house is also equipped with complete amenities including hi-speed internet and portable WIFI.
 In addition to that, there are also bicycles for the occupants to use freely, perfect for going around the area and enjoy the view.